Personal Injury Statute of Limitations in Georgia

 When an injury occurs due to someone else’s actions or on their property, you may wish to collect damages via a personal injury lawsuit.
 Before you can begin the lawsuit itself, though, you must file a personal injury claim.
 Unfortunately, you don’t have forever to take action and recover compensation to help cover the costs associated with your injury.
 There is a time limit for pursuing a lawsuit in Georgia, which is known as the statute of limitations.

-In Georgia, the statute of limitations for personal injury cases is typically two years after the date of the injury.
-There are some exceptions to this rule, but many of them simply pause the statute of limitations rather than changing it.
+In Georgia, the Personal Injury Statute of Limitations is typically two years from the date of the injury.
+While there are some exceptions, most of them only pause the Personal Injury Statute of Limitations rather than extend or reset it entirely.

 Regardless of the circumstances of your case, it’s important to understand the statute of limitations.
 It affects your ability to seek compensation, and there are legal implications for filing late, including potential case dismissal.